 Over the last decade as Simon’s Agency has grown into a highly successful collection agency, we have prided ourselves on how often we hire first-time collectors as opposed to “seasoned,” lifelong debt collectors.
-While we have certainly required collection experience for our managers and supervisors, our Level 1 and Level 2 agents have more often than not come to us with little to no collection experience and there is a very important reason for this.
+While we have certainly required collection experience for our managers and supervisors, our call center agents have more often than not come to us with little to no collection experience and there is a very important reason for this.

 As an agency that concentrates on healthcare collections, this is doubly important and why, from the very beginning, we have ascribed to the doctor's code of having good bedside manners with our debtors.
 Not only have we utilized this philosophy, but we have found that it works very well, especially with the number of repeat patients we work with.
 A little kindness can go a long way, even in the business of debt collection.